cardosojoao/dot8assetmanager/README.md

 Important field behavior:

-- `Enable: false` skips action execution for that specific asset file only.
+- `Enable?: boolean` (defaults to true) - `Enable: false` skips action execution for that specific asset file only.
 - `Enable` does not disable sibling files, the containing folder, or child folders.
 - To disable a folder or subtree, set `enable: false` in the nearest `action.metadata` file instead.